MedAImage/BCD_Explainability_Analysis/README.md

 * CustomMobileNetV3: Based on MobileNetV3 Large.
 * EfficientNetB0: Based on EfficientNet-B0.

-Each model has been modified by replacing their classification block with an attention-based head that provides a prediction score along with a contribution map that represents the contribution of each region to the model's prediction.
+Each model has been modified by replacing its classification block with an attention-based head that provides a prediction score along with a contribution map that represents the contribution of each image region to the model's prediction.

 The input of the models is a pytorch tensor of shape [B, 3, H, W] (Batch_size, Channels, Height, Width).
 The outputs of the model are: